 The student recreation and fitness center at the campus's North Athletic Complex features two indoor intramural basketball courts, a fully-equipped weight room and cardio room, two exercise studios, and men's and women's locker rooms, all for general student use.

-The 2-story building also houses offices for intramural sports, plus practice and storage rooms for the band, new locker rooms for the Colonials men's and women's soccer teams, and offices for soccer and softball coaches.
+The 2-story building is temporary home of our defending Northeast Conference Champion women's basketball team.
+The Colonials played 14 regular-season home games inside the Student Recreation and Fitness Center during the 2017-18 campaign.
+It also houses offices for intramural sports, practice and storage rooms for the band, new locker rooms for the Colonials men's and women's soccer teams, and offices for soccer and softball coaches.

 "We are thrilled to be able to provide our students with

 a world-class fitness center and the space

 that students have been seeking for sports and recreation.
 We have a very physically active campus, even among